OsaPL/Versus-Brawl/README.md

 *self explanatory*

-- Tag (👻done, needs maps)
+- Tag

 Catchers needs to catch everyone

-- Nidhogg (👻moslty done, needs maps and balancing)
+- Nidhogg

 Fight and run to be the one who can become the best fighter/food.

-- 👻Sacrifice

-Each enemy body thrown to your abbys, gives a point, your body in your abbys takes back two.

-- Capture the fur (👻mostly done, map in works)
+- Capture the fur

 Just CTF